chainer/chainer/docs/source/tutorial/ptb.rst

     b^z \ \ s.t. \ \ z = - \frac{1}{|\mathcal{V}|} \sum_{n=1}^{|D|} \sum_{t=1}^{T^{(n)}} \log_b P_{\rm model}({\bf x}_t^{(n)}, {\bf X}_{[a, t-1]}^{(n)})

 We usually use :math:`b = 2` or :math:`b = e`.
 The perplexity shows how much
 varied the predicted distribution for the next word is.
-When a language model well represents the dataset, it should show a high probability only for the correct next word, so that the entropy should be high.
+When a language model represents the dataset well, it should show a high probability only for the correct next word, so that the entropy should be high.
 In the above equation, the sign is reversed, so that smaller perplexity means better model.

 During training, we minimize the below cross entropy: